Take Five Minutes To Look At The Happy Same-Sex Couples Who Got Married Today

-As the sun rose over Tasmania on Tuesday morning, Roz Kitschke and Lainey Carmichael said their vows in the backyard of their home in Franklin, Tasmania.
+As the sun rose on Tuesday morning, Roz Kitschke and Lainey Carmichael said their vows in the backyard of their home in Franklin, Tasmania.

 It was a picturesque scene: a dam visible in the background of the seven-acre property, the brides and their families and friends gathered on the grass.